Compare to Similar Products

 However, this was when we used the Quip more like an electric toothbrush than a manual toothbrush, slowly moving it in small circles across your teeth.
 It does seem like the cleaning performance would be drastically improved if you brushed like a manual toothbrush when using this product, lightly scrubbing your teeth.

 Ease of Use

-The Quip has a 2-minute timer with quadrant intervals but doesn't have a good storage solution for other brush heads.
-They are also a bit more difficult to change than with other products, so it seems like the Quip is more of a one-person toothbrush, rather than something that can be shared.
+The Quip has a two-minute timer with quadrant intervals but doesn't have a good storage solution for other brush heads.
+They are also a bit more difficult to change than with other products, so it seems like it is more of a one-person toothbrush, rather than something that can be shared.

 For the final 10% of the total score, we looked at the battery life of each of these powered toothbrushes.
-As mentioned above, the Quip stands out from the other toothbrushes by relying on a conventional AAA battery as a power source, rather than wirelessly recharging an internal lithium battery.
+The Quip stands out from the other toothbrushes by relying on a conventional AAA battery as a power source, rather than wirelessly recharging an internal lithium battery.
 This provides a surprisingly long battery life, earning the Quip top marks in this metric.

 The manufacturer claims that the Quip can last for 90 days before needing a new battery and we have no reason to doubt this.
 It was still going strong at well over 50 days, significantly outperforming the vast majority of the other products.